 T. Myers and Sangster, J., “Retorts, Runaways and Riots: Patterns of Resistance in Canadian Reform Schools for Girls, 1930-60”, Journal of Social History, vol. 34, pp. 669-697, 2001.

 T. Myers and Gleason, M. L., “History of Childhood in Canada (An annotated bibliography)”, Oxford Bibliographies in Childhood Studies.
-Oxford University Press, New York, 2013.
+Oxford University Press, New York, 2013 and 2017

 - Social Sciences and Humanities Research Council Standard Grant, 2009-12, “On the Youth Beat: Age Consciousness and the Transformation of Policing Children, 1939-1960s”

 - SSHRC, 2009-12, “Criminal Justice and Gendered Bodies in Quebec City and Montreal, 1840s-1930s,” with Don Fyson, U. Laval (PI), Mary Anne Poutanen, Concordia (CI).

 - UBC Hampton Grant, 2010, “The Miles for Millions Walkathon: International Development, Physical Culture, and Canadian Youth in the 1960s and 1970s.”